SEND Information Report

 For your child this would mean:

-- The school (or other linked professional) will begin the Early Help Assessment.
+- The school (or other linked professional) will begin multi-agency meetings.

 - An additional adult may be used to support your child with whole class learning, run individual programmes or run small groups including your child.
-Other resources may also be secured through this funding but this is a collaborative decision involving education or health care professionals and yourself.
+Other resources may be secured through the funding but this is a collaborative decision involving education or health care professionals and yourself.

 - If your child’s needs may be best met in a special school provision, we may need to apply for an Education Health Care Plan (EHC), which will be considered by a panel of experts at Local Authority (LA) level and if approved will secure objectives and placement for your child in a legal document.